 Karas Legal Services Professional Corporation is housed in Brampton's creative economy, in downtown Brampton, with consultations offered in Brampton, Toronto and Ottawa.
 Karas, founded by its Principal, Christopher Karas, serves clients complex needs across Ontario.
 Karas focuses on provincial and federal Human Rights matters.
-Practice areas include Employment Law, Civil Litigation and Mediation.
+Practice areas include Employment Law and Civil Litigation.
 For clients convenience, legal services are offered in English and French.

 Currently located at 60 Queen Street East, Suite 103 at LAB B. LAB B — Brampton's Startup Incubator & Coworking Space (Brampton's creative economy) forms part of our unique culture as a forward thinking firm.
 Karas is centered around startups, freelancers, students, and creatives — this fuels the creative thinking that sets Karas apart.
 Not to worry, your information and documents are held in strict confidence.

-Karas knows that finding the right advocate to represent you is a choice not taken lightly.
-That’s why Karas offers consultations at a competitive rate to walk you through your needs, the scope of your particular case, and your budget.
+Karas knows finding the right advocate to represent you is a choice not taken lightly.
+That’s why Karas offers consultations to walk you through your needs, the scope of your particular case, and your budget.